Prototypicality Bias Reveals Blindspots in Multimodal Evaluation Metrics: LLM-as-Judge Prompt

 \section{LLM-as-Judge Prompt}

 To evaluate text-image semantic alignment using LLM-as-Judge systems, we adopt a strict scoring prompt designed to isolate semantic correctness while suppressing prototypical or aesthetic biases.
 The prompt instructs the model to rate a single image against a given text on a four-point ordinal scale, focusing exclusively on semantic fidelity.
+Check Table \ref{tab:llm_judge_prompt} for the prompt.